-Jointly Developed

-White Oak Middle School will involve parents in an organized, ongoing and timely manner in the planning, review and improvement of Title I programs by meeting with a parent group once per month.
-A regular agenda item for these meetings will be an opportunity for parents to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children.
-The school will respond to suggestions as soon as practically possible.
-These meetings will be used to engage parents in reviewing and revising the parent and family engagement policy and the parent compact.
+Jointly Developed Pleasant Run Middle School will involve parents in the planning, review, and improvement of Title I programs by meeting monthly with a parent group.
+These meetings will include opportunities for parents to provide feedback, participate in educational decisions, and revise the parent and family engagement policy and compact.

-White Oak Middle School will conduct an annual meeting in conjunction with the beginning of the year open house.
-All parents will be invited and encouraged to attend.
-At this meeting, the school will provide information about the Title I program, the nature of the program, parent requirements, the school parent and family engagement policy, the schoolwide plan, and the school-parent compact.
+Annual Title I Meeting An annual Title I meeting will be held in conjunction with the beginning-of-year open house to provide all parents with information about the Title I program, schoolwide plan, parent and family engagement policy, and the school-parent compact.